 - Dealing with legal disputes involving you, or other candidates, employees, workers and contractors.

 If you fail to provide information when requested, that is necessary for us to consider your application (such as evidence of relevant qualifications or work history), we will not be able to process your application successfully.

 Please note that we may process your personal information without your knowledge or consent, in compliance with the above rules, where this is required or permitted by law.

 How Affinity Trust may need to use particularly sensitive personal information about you

-• Affinity Trust will use information about your disability status to consider whether we need to provide appropriate adjustments during the recruitment process, for example whether adjustments need to be made during any aptitude test or interview.
+Affinity Trust will use information about your disability status to consider whether we need to provide appropriate reasonable adjustments during the recruitment process or for employment and for equal opportunity monitoring.

 Do we need your consent?

 We do not need your consent if we use special categories of your personal information in accordance with our written policy to carry out our legal obligations or exercise specific rights in accordance with employment law.
 In limited circumstances, we may approach you for your written consent to allow us to process certain particularly sensitive data.

 Will Affinity Trust share your information with third parties?